Mick Garris on good horror, Stephen King, and search histories

 Do you think we will ever see that kind of a compilation of talent in a TV series, both in front and behind the camera, again?

-I read somewhere that Psycho was either the first horror film, or even the first film, you ever saw.
+I read somewhere that Psycho was either the first horror film or even the first film, you ever saw.

 MG: It was not the first film.
 It was probably the first true horror film I saw.
 I’d seen on television the first movie I remember.
 And I probably saw the universal classics on TV before I saw Psycho, but that’s not the same.

 MG: The latter.
 I did not expect it.
 I did not know it was in the works.
 It was made by a division of Universal that was making television programming, but not for the major networks.
-But for the new cable, which would include pay-TV like HBO.
+But for the new cable, which would include pay TV like HBO.

 This was made for Showtime and theatrically.
 So they came to me with the suggestion of Psycho IV, and I just said, this is the one luckiest days of my life.
-I’ve had a lot of those kinds days.
+I’ve had a lot of those kinds of days.
 The Spielberg connection, and the King connection, and all of the things that I’ve been lucky enough to do.
 But a lot of people would have been intimidated by it.
 But I already had this naivete of taking on something that had been previously done by Stanley Kubrick.

 With Psycho, there had already been a two and three, and it was 30 years of difference.
 Two was really good, but nobody thought of it as a classic.
 Three was a critical and financial disaster.
 So there was so much distance between us and the first film, that I didn’t even think about stepping into those shoes.